tasket/Qubes-scripts/README.md

       -t, --trim         Trim root volumes
       -s, --shutdown     Shutdown all VMs after updates

 Updates multiple template and standalone VMs (and dom0).
 Has options for TRIM-ing after update and selecting based on available update status.
 The `--shutdown` option can be used with `--trim` to help ensure template trims are successful.
 Dom0 is normally ignored unless specified on the command line, and unlike the others dom0 update currently runs in interactive mode (and last).
+Excludes may also be specified in '/etc/qubes/autoupdate-exclude'.